apache/flink/docs/dev/table/streaming/time_attributes.md

 Event time
 ----------

-Event time allows a table program to produce results based on the time that is contained in every record.
-This allows for consistent results even in case of out-of-order events or late events.
-It also ensures replayable results of the table program when reading records from persistent storage.

-Additionally, event time allows for unified syntax for table programs in both batch and streaming environments.
+With event time, Table API and SQL queries evaluate time-related operations, such as time-windowed aggregations and joins, based on actual timestamp values in each record.
+This allows for consistent results even in case of out-of-order records.
+It also ensures replayable results of the table program when records are read from persistent storage and ensures a unified syntax for queries in both batch and streaming environments.
 A time attribute in a streaming environment can be a regular field of a record in a batch environment.

-In order to handle out-of-order events and distinguish between on-time and late events in streaming, Flink needs to extract timestamps from events and make some kind of progress in time (so-called [watermarks]({{ site.baseurl }}/dev/event_time.html)).

-An event time attribute can be defined either during DataStream-to-Table conversion or by using a TableSource.
+In order to enable event time processing, Flink needs to extract timestamps from records and make some kind of progress in time (so-called [watermarks]({{ site.baseurl }}/dev/event_time.html)).
+An event time attribute can be defined either during DataStream-to-Table conversion or by using a `TableSource`.

 ### During DataStream-to-Table Conversion